OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

 Now that the potentiometer and LED are set up, let's connect them to the Arduino Dock so we can make them light up.

-1. With the connections to `GND` rail in place, let's connect the rail to `GND` on the Arduino dock.
+1. With the connections to `GND` rail in place, let's connect the rail to `GND` on the Arduino Dock.
-1. Using a jumper, connect the middle pin of the trimpot to the analog pin `A0` on the Arduino dock using a jumper wire.
+1. Using a jumper, connect the middle pin of the trimpot to the analog pin `A0` on the Arduino Dock using a jumper wire.
 1. Connect the anode of LED to the PWM pin `~9` on the Arduino Dock.
 1. Lastly, we'll connect the right pin of the trimpot to `5V` on the Arduino Dock as a reference for our input voltage.